ShibeTemple/mc-negative/README.md

 python negative.py PRE POST NEW EXPORT
 ```

-This program does not modify the 'pre', 'post' or 'new' worlds.
-It only creates an output world, which consists of the differences of 'pre' & 'post' transposed on 'new'.
+This program does not modify the 'pre', 'post' or 'new' worlds (inputs).
+It only creates an output world, which consists of the differences of 'pre' & 'post' transposed on 'new', (export).

 ## Command-line options: